bartandrews/DiagHam_Stability/README.rst

 02_gap_trace
 ^^^^^^^^^^^^

-In the tutorial, we plot the many-body gap (Delta) against the trace inequality saturation measure (TISM, denoted as <T>).
+In this tutorial, we plot the many-body gap (Delta) against the trace inequality saturation measure (TISM, denoted as <T>).